EtienneAb3d/WhisperTimeSync/README.md

 # Remarks

-- To be able to also process Asian languages, an improvement has to be done on the tokenizer.
+- Asian languages are process char by char, an improvement may be done on the tokenizer in order to process word by word.
 - For large files, this aligner will be very time-consuming and RAM-consuming.

 I have an other aligner being able to align Asian languages and large files.
 It is also able to do cross-lingual alignments.
 But, I won't release it as open-source.
 If someone is interested, contact me.